readium/readium-lcp-server/README.md

 - MS SQL Server database creation scripts are provided as well in the "dbmodel" folder.
 These scripts must be applied before launching the servers for the first time.

 A PostgresQL integration has been provided by a user of the LCP Server as a branch of the codebase, but is not fully integrated in the up-to-date codebase.
 Contact EDRLab if you want to sponsor its full integration.

-Your platform must be able to handle:

-1/ the License Server, active in your intranet, not accessible from the Web, only accessible from your CMS via a REST API.

-2/ the Status Server, accessible from the Web via a REST API, using https (you'll need to install a reverse proxy).

-3/ a large storage volume for encrypted publications (file system or S3 bucket), accessible from the Web via HTTP URLs.
-Note that publications are encrypted once: every license generated for such publication is pointing at the same encrypted file.
-Because these publications are stronlgy encrypted and the decryption key is secured in your SQL database, public access to these files is not problematic.

 Encryption Profiles
 ===================